logo

 Question: How strong is the job market for music teachers?

 Answer: In public schools, music teachers face a competitive job market as the education landscape continues to favor using public and government funding for core academic subjects.
 With the addition of STEM and increasingly rigorous demands on students, music and the arts are typically the first programs to be cut, whether it be for budgetary or space reasons.
-Hopeful music teachers may increase their prospects by pursuing certification in multiple subjects and by being open to teaching in private schools, non-traditional teaching academics, and/or private tutoring.
+Hopeful music teachers may increase their prospects by pursuing certification in multiple subjects and by being open to teaching in private schools, non-traditional teaching, and/or private tutoring.

 References:

-1. Bureau of Labor Statistics May 2022 Occupational Employment and Wages, Elementary School Teachers: https://www.bls.gov/oes/current/oes252021.htm
+1. Bureau of Labor Statistics May 2022 Occupational Employment and Wages, Elementary School Teachers, Except Special Education: https://www.bls.gov/oes/current/oes252021.htm

-2. Bureau of Labor Statistics May 2022 Occupational Employment and Wages, Middle School Teachers: https://www.bls.gov/oes/current/oes252022.htm
+2. Bureau of Labor Statistics May 2022 Occupational Employment and Wages, Middle School Teachers, Except Special and Career/Technical Education: https://www.bls.gov/oes/current/oes252022.htm

-3. Bureau of Labor Statistics May 2022 Occupational Employment and Wages, High School Teachers: https://www.bls.gov/oes/current/oes252031.htm
+3. Bureau of Labor Statistics May 2022 Occupational Employment and Wages, High School Teachers, Except Special and Career/Technical Education: https://www.bls.gov/oes/current/oes252031.htm

-4. Bureau of Labor Statistics Occupational Outlook Handbook, Postsecondary Teachers: https://www.bls.gov/ooh/education-training-and-library/postsecondary-teachers.htm
+4. Bureau of Labor Statistics Occupational Outlook Handbook, Art, Drama, and Music Teachers, Postsecondary: https://www.bls.gov/oes/2019/may/oes251121.htm

 5. Bureau of Labor Statistics Occupational Outlook Handbook, Kindergarten and Elementary School Teachers: https://www.bls.gov/ooh/education-training-and-library/kindergarten-and-elementary-school-teachers.htm